-Parallel to an interest in understanding why ethnic diversity erodes trust, it is relevant to ask how-if at all this negative effect could be mitigated.
-From the perspective of policymakers, it is especially relevant to understand which public policies or institutional means that are at their disposal towards curbing the negative effect.
-At present, beyond the contact literature mentioned earlier, relatively limited attention has been paid to this question.
-Two strands of research addressing this question are worth highlighting.
-One line of work, also originating in the contact argument, looks at the role of local ethnic segregation (as opposed to integration) as a barrier to interethnic contact, which is then found to accentuate the negative relationship between ethnic diversity and social trust (e.g., Uslaner 2012; Schaeffer 2014).
-Another line of work looks at how at how various (local) integration policies moderate the relationship between ethnic diversity and social trust and have found mixed results (Kesler & Bloemraad 2010; Gundelach & Manatschal 2017).
+Parallel to an interest in understanding why ethnic diversity erodes trust, it is relevant to ask how if at all-this negative effect could be mitigated.
+From the perspective of policy makers, it is especially relevant to understand which public policies or institutional means at their disposal might curb the negative effect.
+At present, beyond the contact literature mentioned above, relatively limited attention has been paid to this question, but two strands of research are worth highlighting.
+One line of work, also originating in the contact argument, looks at the role of local ethnic segregation (as opposed to integration) as a barrier to interethnic contact, which is then found to accentuate the negative relationship between ethnic diversity and social trust (e.g., Uslaner 2012, Schaeffer 2014).
+Another line of work looks at how various (local) integration policies moderate the relationship between ethnic diversity and social trust and finds mixed results (Kesler & Bloemraad 2010, Gundelach & Manatschal 2017).
 These studies provide valuable first steps for exploring the role of policy handles that may be used for alleviating the negative effect of local contextual ethnic diversity on social trust.
-Future studies could explore these and related ideas further using stronger designs (the noted studies primarily rely on observational cross-sectional designs), e.g. utilizing local housing reforms or gradual implementation of integration policies within countries as sources of quasi-experimental variation in the moderating variable.
+Future studies could explore these and related ideas using stronger designs (the cited studies primarily rely on observational cross-sectional designs), e.g., utilizing local housing reforms or gradual implementation of integration policies within countries as sources of quasi-experimental variation in the moderating variable.